deeve007/Blank/README.md

 # [Blank](http://www.schalkburger.za.net/free-blank-wordpress-theme/)

-This 'Blank' theme is a bare-bones HTML5 WordPress theme perfect for the starting point of any theme development.
+The 'Blank' theme is a bare-bones HTML5 WordPress theme perfect for the starting point of any theme development.

 ## Features